GioCosta/dncs-lab/README.md

 # DNCS-LAB
+Design of Networks and Communication Systems
+A.Y.
+2019/20
+University of Trento
+Students:
+- Matteo Strada, MAT: 214980
+- Giovanni Costa, MAT:

+## Assignment
 This repository contains the Vagrant files required to run the virtual lab environment used in the DNCS course.
 ```